-Commercial Fishing Licence Fees: Licence harvesters and the Integrated Herring Harvest Planning Committee have identified lowering commercial fishing licence fees as an urgent issue for this fishery.
-Harvesters recommend license fees for BC herring fisheries be adjusted to a more equitable fee structure that aligns with fishing revenue.
+Commercial Fishing Licence Fees: Commercial licence holders and the Herring Industry Advisory Board (HIAB) have identified lowering commercial licence fees for herring as an urgent issue for the fishery.
+Specifically, licence holders have recommended license fees for BC herring fisheries be adjusted to a more equitable fee structure that aligns with fishing revenue.